 Reserve your vacation rental.
 I would suggest choosing a home close to town so you can park the car in the driveway and walk to the downtown Main Street area.
 Search for

 Buy your buttons.
-Buttons are $20 for adults, $5 for children, and free for children two and under.
+Buttons are $22 for adults ($25 after December 29th), $5 for children, and free for children two and under.
 You can purchase them online (there is shipping and handling charge of about $4).
-Another option is to buy the buttons with cash or a check at one of 8 local stores, but call ahead to make sure they have some as First Night Chatham buttons usually sell out by the afternoon of the 31st.
+Another option is to buy the buttons with cash or a check at one of 6 local stores, but call ahead to make sure they have some as First Night Chatham buttons usually sell out by the afternoon of the 31st.
 The buttons give you access to all the events and festivities.
 Many of the events in the afternoon do not require buttons, so check the schedule to see if buttons are needed for the events you wish to see.
 Our kids were plenty happy with the free ones.

 For kids (and maybe some of you parents) who can’t stay up late, there is plenty to do: